unpoly/unpoly/src/unpoly/pages/caching.md

 After expiring cached content is kept in the cache, but will trigger [revalidation](#revalidation) when used.
 Expired pages also [remain accessible](/disconnects#expired-pages-remain-accessible-while-offline) after a [connection loss](/disconnects).

+### Expiring content after an interaction

-When the user makes a non-GET request (usually a form submission), the entire cache is expired by default.
-The assumption is that a non-GET request will change data on the server, so all cache entries should be revalidated.
-There are multiple was to override this behavior:
+`GET` requests don't expire any content by default.
+When the user makes a non-`GET` request (usually a form submission with `POST`), the *entire cache* is expired.
+The assumption here is that a non-GET request will change data on the server, so all cache entries should be [revalidated](#revalidation).

+There are multiple ways to override this behavior:

 - Pass an [`{ expireCache }`](/up.render#options.expireCache) option to the rendering function
 - Set an [`[up-expire-cache]`](/up.render#options.expireCache) attribute on a link or form
 - Send an `X-Up-Expire-Cache` response header from the server
-- Configure a new default in `up.network.config.expireCache`
+- Configure which requests should cause expiration in `up.network.config.expireCache`

-Your JavaScript may also imperatively expire cache entries through the `up.cache.expire()` function.
+- Imperatively expire cache entries through the `up.cache.expire()` function

 Eviction
 --------

+Instead of expiring content you may also *evict* content to erase it from the cache.

+In practice you will often prefer *expiration* over *eviction*.
+Expired content remains available during a connection loss and for instant navigation, while [revalidation](#revalidation) ensures the user always sees a fresh revision.
+Evicted content on the other hand is gone from the cache entirely, and a new network request is needed to access it again.

+### Evicting content after an interaction

+One use case for eviction is when it is not acceptable for the user to see a brief flash of stale content before [revalidation](#revalidation) finishes.
+You can do so in multiple ways:

+- Pass an [`{ evictCache }`](/up.render#options.evictCache) option to the rendering function
+- Set an [`[up-evict-cache]`](/up.render#options.evictCache) attribute on a link or form
+- Send an `X-Up-Evict-Cache` response header from the server
+- Configure which requests should cause eviction in `up.network.config.evictCache`
+- Imperatively evict cache entries through the `up.cache.evict()` function

+### Capping memory usage

+To limit the memory required to hold its cache, Unpoly evicts cached content in the following ways:

+- Unpoly evicts cache entries after 90 minutes.
+This can be configured in `up.network.config.cacheEvictAge`.
+- The cache holds up to 70 responses.
+When this limit is reached, the oldest responses are evicted.
+This can be configured in `up.network.config.cacheSize`.